-Honolulu is spread across the southeastern shores of Oahu and includes the famous Waikiki.
-Between Makapuu Point and Pearl Harbor, your rental car will help you to find art, culture, shopping and historic places!
-Home to landmarks like Aloha Tower, the Bishop Museum, the Iolani Palace, the Hawaii Theatre, the Kawaiahao Church, the Mission Houses and the statues of King Kamehameha I and Duke Kahanamoku, Honolulu is a great place to have a rental car because you can find, visit and take souvenir photos at any (or all!) of these awesome historic structures.
+Honolulu is not only the capital of the state of Hawaii, but it's also a vibrant center of fun, entertainment and activities!
+It is spread across the southeastern shores of Oahu and includes the famous Waikiki.
+Between Makapuu Point and Pearl Harbor, your rental car will help you to find art, culture, shopping and historic places.
+Home to landmarks like Aloha Tower, the Bishop Museum, the Iolani Palace, the Hawaii Theatre, the Kawaiahao Church, the Mission Houses and the statues of King Kamehameha I and Duke Kahanamoku, Honolulu is a great place to have a rental vehicle because you can visit and take snaps or selfies with all of these awesome historic structures.

 Once your shoes hit the ground in Honolulu, you'll never want to leave.
 Fresh air and warm water attract over 7 million visitors per year for relaxation, fun and experiencing the beauty of nature.
 The word Honolulu means “place of shelter” or “sheltered bay” in the native Hawaiian language.

 Once you're settled in, you can't help feeling refreshed, renewed and energized.
 Honolulu is located on Oahu, the most populated of the six Hawaiian Islands.
-With your rental car you may want to visit historic and cultural landmarks.
+With your rental car, you may want to visit historic and cultural landmarks.
 There are also beaches and small towns located off the beaten path to find.
 You can relax and do nothing, but it's more fun to visit a volcano or watch Pacific Ocean whales!